 Lowari Pass is a high mountain pass at an elevation of 3.118 m (10,230 ft) above the sea level, located in Khyber-Pakhtunkhwa, Pakistan.
 The road over the pass is called N45 and links Dir and Chitral, and winds its way through the tribal regions bordering Afghanistan.
 The road is known among locals as Hell's Road.
 It was built by the British and is a road where even the slightest error can be fatal.
 The pass is closed by snow from late November to late May every year.

-N6 is an asphalted road located in central Yemen, with a length of 52,1km.
+N6 is a paved road located in central Yemen, with a length of 52,1km.
 The road (also called R4234) tops out by Aqabat Thirah at an elevation of 2.283m (7,490ft) above the sea level.
 The road has 34 switchbacks.
 This asphalted road starts in Lawdar, a town and seat of Lawdar District in south-western Yemen, at an elevation of 983m above the sea level.

 Three Level Zigzag roads is probably the most dizzying road in the world.
 Located in the Sikkim Indian state, in the Himalayan mountains, the road includes more than 100 hairpins in just 30km.
 It's one of the most scenic drives in the world.
 This spiral road is located near Zuluk or Dzuluk, a small village located in the historic Old Silk Route from Tibet to India, on the rugged terrain of the lower Himalayas in East Sikkim.
 There are sheer drops virtually along the entire route and enough hairpins to make a whirling dervish dizzy.